 Seal Swim Kaikoura is a small family run business that has been running seal swim tours since 1987.
 This is one of the few places on the planet that you can get up close and personal with seals and the only place you can do so with New Zealand fur seals.
 This is such a unique activity, it was included in Lonely Planet’s Top 10 Best Marine Encounters.
 It was such an amazing experience!
 The seals were so playful and inquisitive, coming right up to us in the water, spinning and whipping around us.
 They really behaved like water dogs.

 Unfortunately, New Zealand is not known for its tropical waters, so be prepared to brave the cold waters for this one but when the seals start swimming and playing with you, you won’t even realise you’re cold anymore!
 The guys at Seal Swim Kaikoura have got you covered with thick, warm wetsuits, booties, gloves and hoods and even an awesome hot water hose to stick down your wetsuit to keep you warm for the windy ride back to shore!
 These tours operate from early October until May, subject to sea conditions and they do not run in winter.
+We recommend booking in advance for a truly epic up close and personal experience with New Zealand wildlife.

-If you have your own wetsuit and snorkel and mask and want to hop in the water with seals by yourself remember to keep your face in the water as males only lift their heads up to fight so the seals will take this as a sign of aggression.
+Tip: If you have your own wetsuit and snorkel and mask and want to hop in the water with seals by yourself remember to keep your face in the water as males only lift their heads up to fight so the seals will take this as a sign of aggression.
 These are wild animals so don’t feed them or try to touch them.
 Try to act as natural in the water as you can and they’ll no doubt come over to you to investigate.

-If you don’t want to get (too) wet, but still want to have a chance see seals up close and in the water, check out Kaikoura Kayaks who offer a half-day guided seal kayaking experience.
+If you don’t want to get (too) wet, but still want to have a chance see seals up close and in the water, check out Kaikoura Kayaks who offer a half-day guided sea kayaking experience.
 This trip offers a great perspective on Kaikoura’s stunning coastline.
 You go out in your kayaks from Kaikoura’s South Bay and the professional guides have a wealth of knowledge of the sea life and the local history and legends.

-We spotted seals hanging out on shore in other parts of the south island’s coast too, with one even trying to come for a pint in the local pub on Stewart island!
+We spotted seals hanging out on the shore in other parts of the south island’s coast too, with one even trying to come for a pint in the local pub on Stewart island!

-Seeing Sperm Whales Breach while Whale Watching in Kaikoura
+Seeing Sperm Whales Breach While Whale Watching In Kaikoura

 Again located in Kaikoura, a modern twist on the town’s long history of whaling, Whale Watch Kaikoura offers an unforgettable New Zealand wildlife experience and one that should be ticked off everyone’s bucket list when possible.
 In the waters off Kaikoura, whales are abundant and several species can be seen due to the plentiful food sources in the surrounding waters but almost always, sperm whales are spotted.
 Seeing these huge creatures breach the water and hover on the surface before taking a breath to dive deep underwater was amazing!
 The best part, that enormous tailfin flick!

-During our Kaikoura whale watching expedition, we were lucky enough to also spot some albatross, even more fur seals and a huge pod of playful dusky dolphins playing and performing acrobatics in the surf in front of our boat!
+During our Kaikoura whale-watching expedition, we were lucky enough to also spot some albatross, even more fur seals and a huge pod of playful dusky dolphins playing and performing acrobatics in the surf in front of our boat!
 It really was a truly unforgettable experience!

-If you’re planning on doing this trip when in Kaikoura, be flexible and allow an extra day or two.
+Tip: If you’re planning on doing this trip when in Kaikoura, be flexible and allow an extra day or two.
 As it’s weather dependent, your morning trip may be moved to the afternoon as was the case when we went so allow for these weather changes to avoid disappointment.
 In Kaikoura, whale watching season is year round, but if you prefer better weather during your whale watching expedition, October to March is the best time to go.

 Our first sighting of one of New Zealand’s penguins was at Sandfly Bay on the wild and barren Otago peninsula not far from Dunedin.
 We were amazed to see the yellow-eyed penguin running into the sand dunes in front of us and counted ourselves lucky to spot one on our first penguin search.
 Surprisingly, we were to be blessed with even more luck!